 then $N_{\rho}(i,T)=0$ for $i>M(T)$, therefore

-The question we ask is which term of the above sum on the right hand side might have growth comparable to the left hand side, i.e. for which $i(T)$ the growth of $N_{\rho}(T)/N_{\rho}(i(T),T)$ is not too fast?!
-With the tools we have, we couldn't answer this question, however we have some words on that.
-First we prove the following. \begin{proposition} Both of the following limits exist:
+The question we ask is which term of the above sum on the right-hand side might have growth comparable to the left-hand side, i.e. for which $i(T)$ the growth of $N_{\rho}(T)/N_{\rho}(i(T),T)$ is not too fast?!
+With the tools we have, we couldn't answer this question, however, we have some words on that.
+First, we prove the following. \begin{proposition} Both of the following limits exist:

-\end{proposition} \begin{proof} First we prove the latter one.
-We set $M:=M(T)$, let $\omega$ be a finite word making the supremum possible in the definition of $M(T)$ , then for any $\tau \in E_{\rho}^{M+1}$ we find
+\end{proposition} \begin{proof} First, we prove the latter.
+We set $M:=M(T)$, let $\omega$ be a finite word making the supremum possible in the definition of $M(T)$, then for any $\tau \in E_{\rho}^{M+1}$ we find

 Therefore it is enough to show that $d_n/n$ is convergent.
 To do so, we note that for arbitrary $\tau$, $\gamma$ with $|\tau|=m$, $|\gamma|=n$ where $\tau\gamma\rho$ is admissible, we can find $\omega \in \Omega$ such that $\tau\omega\rho$ is as well admissible by finitely irreducible definition \ref{finitely irreducible}.
 By lemma \ref{bounded S_n} we find: